 - From a supplier from a state or territory with an approved hemp program, or;

 - From a supplier approved by USDA for international importation

 Where will I be able to sell the commodity?

-The Department has regulatory authority over the cultivation of viable hemp plants and seeds.
+The Department has regulatory authority over viable hemp plants and seeds.
 It is recommended to secure a market for your commodity prior to planting.